 You got two options to do so-

 - Update Manually– You can manually update the graphics driver.
-Open the website where you bought your product, and find the most current driver.
+Find the most current driver on the website where you bought your product.
 Then, select only the driver that can cope with your Windows version.

 - Update with Driver Easy– If you do not want it to eat up your time to update it manually, you should do it automatically with the help of Driver Easy.